rezafara/Communication-HWs/README.txt

 This repo is for sharing my communication course home works.
-The code are written in MATLAB and you can find here basic modulation techniques.
+The codes are written in MATLAB and you can find here basic modulation techniques.